spencerkclark/faceted/doc/examples.rst

 Parameter defintions
 --------------------

-A full summary of the meanings of the different arguments to ``faceted`` can be found here.
+A full summary of the meanings of the different arguments to :py:meth:`faceted.faceted` can be found here.

 Parameters controlling figure and axes dimensions